-3.3 SUBMISSION OF WORKING PAPERS
+3.4 SUBMISSION OF WORKING PAPERS

 The financial pages of the accounts submitted for audit were complete and included all the relevant financial information.
-Working papers provided have been of a high standard and queries arising from the audit have all been resolved.
+Working papers provided have been of a good standard and queries arising from the audit have all been resolved.
 Key staff members were available for consultation throughout the audit process.
+The corporate governance statement within the financial statements was presented for review following completion of the audit fieldwork visit.
+This did not significantly detract from the efficiency of the audit process.

-3.4 INCOME AND EXPENDITURE ACCOUNT
+3.5 STATEMENT OF COMPREHENSIVE INCOME AND EXPENDITURE